awooo-ph/EmojiBox/README.md

 # EmojiBox
-A .NET library to quickly integrate an emoji picker into your WPF app!
+A .NET library to quickly integrate an emoji picker/text box into your WPF app!

 While developing my calendar program, [Shine Calendar](http://shinecalendar.tumblr.com/), I decided I wanted to add emoji support to it so that users could create events and use emoji to share with it.
 I soon quickly realized that WPF does not include any way of handling emoji out of the box. *(The best you can do is use the Segoe UI Symbols font, but it only gives you monochrome images that, frankly, don't look all that great.)* **So, I decided to build my own emoji support!**